President's Bodyguard (India): Strength and ethnic composition

 The President's Bodyguard is open to only Jats, Rajputs and Jat Sikh castes which are taken in equal numbers 33.3 percent from the states of Punjab, Haryana and Rajasthan.
 The basic height requirement for enlistment is 1.84 m.
 The regiment also has an operational role and has small unit on rotation to high altitude area, such as, Siachin, East Ladakh and Sikkim.
 The NCOs, JCOs and Officers of the regiment are trained tank-man, paratroopers, and horse-riders.
-There are 100 horses in the regiment.
+There are about 100 horses in the regiment.
+This includes parade horses, polo ponies, and coach horses.

 Battle honours

 The President's Bodyguard has inherited the following battle honours: